jinalVandaraNagar/RubyPrograms/README.md

         *                   * * * * * * *       * * * *
       n = 4                     n = 7            n = 4
 ```

+45. Done: Length of the shortest transformation sequence from start to end.